jperon/lyluatex/lyluatex.md

 after the score.
 This may for example be used to wrap the example in environments, but usually it will make more sense to use the
 \option{musicexamples} integration (see [musicexamples](#musicexamples)).

+\lyIssue{Note:}
+If a score contains only one system or only the first system of a score is included through \option{print-only=1} and at the same time the \option{indent}
+option is used then the indent is suppressed and a warning issued.
+This suppression is performed *after* the score has been generated, so there is a small margin of error where this may produce undesirable results: if a score is just too long to fit on one system due to indentation but would have been engraved on one system *without* indent.

 ### Fullpage